juripero/ryft-server/docs/rest/files.md

 The POST `/files` endpoint is used to upload a file to Ryft box.
 The catalog feature is supported to upload a bunch of small files.

-To delete any file, directory ot catalog the DELETE `/files` endpoint is used.
+To delete any file, directory or catalog the DELETE `/files` endpoint is used.

+To change name of any file, directory, catalog or file inside catalog the PUT `/files/name` endpoint is used.

 Note, these endpoints are protected and user should provide valid credentials.
 See [authentication](../auth.md) for more details.